lucia-gm/neighborhood-map/README.md

 ## Porject Overview
-Explore Santiago has been build from scracth using [React](https://github.com/facebook/create-react-app).
+Explore Santiago has been built from scracth using [React](https://github.com/facebook/create-react-app).
 The application features a map of Santiago de Compostela and markers on the highlighted locations.

 Clicking on a map marker displays information about the location (name, photo, address and category).